RSDKModding/RSDKv3-Decompilation/README.md

 ## Windows via MSYS2 (64-bit only)
 * Download the newest version of the MSYS2 installer from [here](https://www.msys2.org/) and install it.
 * Run the MINGW64 prompt (from the windows Start Menu/MSYS2 64-bit/MSYS2 MinGW 64-bit), when the program starts enter `pacman -Syuu` in the prompt and hit Enter.
 Press `Y` when it asks if you want to update packages.
 If it asks you to close the prompt, do so, then restart it and run the same command again.
 This updates the packages to their latest versions.
-* Now install the dependencies with the following command: `pacman -S pkg-config make git mingw-w64-x86_64-gcc mingw-w64-x86_64-SDL2 mingw-w64-x86_64-libogg mingw-w64-x86_64-libvorbis mingw-w64-x86_64-libtheora mingw-w64-x86_64-glew mingw-w64-x86_64-tinyxml2`.
+* Now install the dependencies with the following command: `pacman -S pkg-config make git mingw-w64-x86_64-gcc mingw-w64-x86_64-SDL2 mingw-w64-x86_64-libogg mingw-w64-x86_64-libvorbis mingw-w64-x86_64-libtheora mingw-w64-x86_64-glew`.
-* Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation.git`.
+* Clone the repo with the following command: `git clone --recursive https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation.git`.
 * Go into the repo you just cloned with `cd Sonic-CD-11-Decompilation`.
 * Then run `make -f Makefile.msys2 CXXFLAGS=-O2 CXX=x86_64-w64-mingw32-g++ STATIC=1 -j5`.
   * The `CXXFLAGS` option can be removed if you do not want optimizations.